 Renowned thinkers such as economist Mohamed El-Erian, former U.N.
 Ambassador Samantha Power, and many more, will participate in the weeks ahead.

 The videos will be available here on our website.
-WBFO, your NPR station, will broadcast the Munk Dialogues Friday at 10pm beginning April 17.
+WBFO, your NPR station, will broadcast the 10-part series Fridays at 10pm beginning April 17.